hikeventures/hikeventures.github.io/_posts/best/2014-03-04-best-fleece-jackets.markdown

 A good idea is also to combine a fleece jacket with a [wind jacket][11] since fleece jackets are not windproof and you won't sweat that much in a wind jacket than in a [rain jacket][12].

-## Out interview with Houdini
+## Our <a href="#interview">interview</a> with Houdini

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/Wa7DCO-aj3I"></iframe>
 </div>

-Konstantin:	Hi, this is Konstantin and I've got Magnus from Houdini.
+Hi, this is Konstantin and I've got Magnus from Houdini.
 Magnus, would you tell me something about your interesting products?

-Magnus:	Yeah, absolutely.
+Yeah, absolutely.
 Here we got the Power Houdi.
 It's a great Houdini product.
 It's made from Polartec Power Stretch Pro, which is a really nice fleece fabric and it's really warm, comfortable, has a nice fit to it so it's not too tight, but not too loosely fit, has a tight hoodie that works perfect underneath the shell we have here.
 I would say it's the best fleece on the market.
 Everybody should have one.

-Konstantin:	This is quite interesting what about the quality of the material.
+This is quite interesting what about the quality of the material.

-Magnus:	Basically, you have one that's brand new and one that's 10 years old, and they look exactly the same.
+Basically, you have one that's brand new and one that's 10 years old, and they look exactly the same.
 I would say I have maybe 10 Power Houdis in my wardrobe and the one like the most, it's the oldest one I got because it's the softest and it fits me perfect because I've been wearing it so much.

 Then here, we have a new product called the Wooler Houdi, basically the same product design something really new to the market, it's 100% wool but it has this grid inside that makes it really warm but still breathable and it transportes more moisture.
 It's also part of a new wool program that makes it 100% traceable so we know which farm all the wool comes from.
 Has a really nice micron to it so it's 7 1/2 microns which makes it super-super soft, make the skin and if you wear it without anything underneath.
 It's biodegrable, so we think this is something that a lot of customers want to wear, good for nature and it's also super nice to wear.

-Konstantin:	Yup.
+Yup.
 Thank you very much, Magnus.

-Magnus:	Thank you very much.
+Thank you very much.

 ---